-On the other hand, some survivors decide that there is no need to search for a deeper meaning in their own cancer journey.
-There may be an acceptance of the experience without a need to question it.
+Some will decide that there’s no need to search for a deeper meaning in their own cancer journey.
+They accept the experience without a need to question it.
 Living life as they did before cancer may be what gives them the greatest comfort.
 This is an individual choice.
 A happy and fulfilling life does not require an ongoing search for meaning in every situation.

-Common reasons for wanting to find meaning in the cancer journey include:
+Your search for deeper meaning in the cancer journey brings:

 Thinking too much about your cancer experience or how to find meaning may increase uncomfortable feelings and thoughts.
 You may want to spend a day or two thinking about the meaning in your cancer experience, and then focus on other things for a while.
 The search for meaning does not have to be constant, and you do not have to find the meaning right away.
 It may be several years before you decide on the meaning of the experience in terms of the life changes that occurred.